thamizh5197/thamizh5197.github.io/_projects/tt_privacy_policy.md

 ## Data We Collect
 We collect only the information necessary to provide and improve your experience:
-- Basic account details when you sign in (name, email, profile photo)
+- Basic account details when you sign in (name, email, profile photo) via Google Sign-In or email login.
-- Goal and personalization data you create inside the app
+- Goal and personalization data you create inside the app.
-- Usage analytics and crash data through Firebase Analytics
+- Usage analytics and crash data through Firebase Analytics.
-- Subscription and payment details handled securely by Adapty
+- Subscription and payment details handled securely by Adapty.
-- Local data stored on your device using Hive, and synced to the cloud via Firestore
+- Local data stored on your device using Hive, and synced to the cloud via Firestore.

 ## How We Use Your Information
 Your information helps us provide core app functionality, generate personalized plans, process payments, and understand app performance.